canonical-ols/talisker/docs/endpoints.rst

     the request.  *Only available if objgraph is installed.*

 ``/_status/info/logtree``
-    Displays the stdlib logging configuration using logtree.  *Only available if logtree is installed.*
+    Displays the stdlib logging configuration using logging_tree.  *Only available if logging_tree is installed.*

 .. _revision: